Dhechyan Kang, First Official Ascent; Nagoru Far East, West Ridge

 Dhechyan Kang (6,019m, 29.036532°N, 84.249716°E) was opened for mountaineering in 2014 but has no recorded ascent.
 I found this rather surprising, as satellite images show it to be a broad, rounded hill without technical difficulties.
 The main challenge would be finding a suitable base camp with running water in an extremely arid environment.

-After a flight to Jomsom and three hours in a jeep, Martin Thallmair (Germany) and I set out from Chusang on a six-day trek to the lake called Damodar Kunda (5,000m), along with my good friend Lawang Tamang and Nepali staff.
+After a flight to Jomsom and three hours in a jeep, Martin Thallmair (Germany) and I set out from Chusang on a six-day trek to the lakes called Damodar Kunda (5,000m), along with my good friend Lawang Tamang and Nepali staff.
 We arrived at the lake on May 1.

 Based on exploration I’d done in 2013, we started our search for a base camp the next day but soon realized that during spring it is particularly difficult to find usable water.
 The narrow bottoms of river valleys often are covered with a thick layer of ice and frozen snow, and this simply does not melt during daytime.
 Our original plan had to be abandoned.
 We now decided to establish base camp close to the place marked on Paulo Grobel's map of this area (Himalayan MapHouse) as Bhrikuti Shail base camp.
 Fortunately, we found running water, and on the 3rd of May we moved there with the whole team.